“I’d rather have a transgender son than a dead daughter.”

 And it’s a reality most families of transgender people have to face.

-Some 50 percent of transgender people try to commit suicide, says Lilianna Angel Reyes, a 32-year-old Latina transgender woman and former program services director at Affirmations, an LGBT community center in Ferndale.
+Some 50 percent of transgender people try to commit suicide, says Lilianna Angel Reyes, a Latina transgender woman and former program services director at Affirmations, an LGBT community center in Ferndale, who was 32 at the time of this article’s publication.

 And that number increases when speaking only of transgender youth.